8. ERP and CFM

 • dWorldSetERP (dWorldID, dReal erp)

 Please insert dWorldSetERP (world, 0.0) below dWorldSetGravity() in sample7.
-If ERP is set to 0, the above robot is broken like above figure.
+If ERP is set to 0, the above robot is broken like the above figure.

 2. CFM (Constraint Force Mixing)